 If a child or young person becomes the subject in a Child Protection Conference as a school we may be asked to share information about the child or young person and his/her family.

-Usually this will be in the form of a written report, the contents of which will be shared with parents/carers prior to the meeting.
+Usually this will be in the form of a written report, the contents of which will be shared with parents/carers prior to the meeting preferably by the school.